 Vaccinations have long been used to minimize the risk of developing specific viruses.
 More recently, researchers have begun focusing on developing vaccines to prevent cancer.
 The HPV vaccine, approved by the Food and Drug Administration about a decade ago, is one such exciting development that has resulted from these efforts. …

-Read More »B’More Healthy: Vaccines 101 What you need to know about mandatory immunization.
+Read More »B’More Healthy: Vaccines 101

 There’s really only one reason children fear going to the doctor—shots.
 There’s nothing inherently unfriendly about most offices, particularly pediatricians’ play-oriented spaces, but not even the cutest monkey wallpaper or snuggliest waiting-room bear can hide the truth: There’s going to be a big scary needle, it’s going to pierce skin …